ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 To say that Round of 32 has been exciting would be a severe understatement.
 With a total of **3 tiebreakers** being played in just one day, many spectators were left wondering how would future rounds unfold.

-From the French derby between France and Canada, to the intercontinental matches between Venezuela vs. Taiwan and Thailand vs. Portugal.
-All of these matches were an amazing watch, and we strongly suggest checking the VoDs if you still haven't!
+From the French derby between France and Canada to the intercontinental matches between Venezuela vs. Taiwan and Thailand vs. Portugal, all of these matches were an amazing watch, and we strongly suggest checking the VODs if you didn't catch them live!

-While we do not have the news post real estate to cover all of these amazing matches, we've chosen one of the most exciting ones for this week's recap — France versus Canada!
+While we do not have the news post real estate to cover all of these amazing matches, we've chosen one of the most exciting ones for this week's recap:

 ### ::{ flag=FR }:: France vs. ::{ flag=CA }:: Canada